A Late-time Radio Search for Highly Off-axis Jets from PTF Broad-lined Ic Supernovae in GRB-like Host Galaxy Environments: Analysis

 Overall, the radio non-detections of our sample are able to rule out off-axis models of $\lesssim 30^\circ$ for the majority of the parameter space considered.
 We note that the low-$E$ ($\lesssim 10^{50.5}~{\rm erg}$) and high-$n$ ($\gtrsim 10^{0}~{\rm cm}^{-3}$) parameter space is difficult to constrain for SNe with no early ($\sim 10$--$100~$days) observations, as the off-axis light curves for that portion of parameter space usually peak earlier than $\sim 3000~{\rm days}$, the typical time of our observations.
 We return to this point in Section~\ref{sec:Discussion}.

-While the additional constraints placed on the $n$-$E$ parameter space by our observations vary for each SN, typically at $E \gtrsim10^{51}~{\rm erg}$, our late time observations are able to constrain $n$ by $\sim 1$--$2$ orders of magnitude more than the observations of the sample presented in \citet{2016ApJ...830...42C}.
-This is particularly important for $\theta_{\rm obs} \gtrsim 60^\circ$ models, where without these late time observations, the parameter space at $E \gtrsim 10^{51}~{\rm erg}$ and $n \lesssim 10^{-1}~{\rm cm}^{-3}$ would remain relatively unconstrained.
+While the additional constraints placed on the $n$-$E$ parameter space by our observations vary for each SN, typically at $E \gtrsim10^{51}~{\rm erg}$, our late-time observations are able to constrain $n$ by $\sim 1$--$2$ orders of magnitude more than the observations of the sample presented in \citet{2016ApJ...830...42C}.
+This is particularly important for $\theta_{\rm obs} \gtrsim 60^\circ$ models, where without these late-time observations, the parameter space at $E \gtrsim 10^{51}~{\rm erg}$ and $n \lesssim 10^{-1}~{\rm cm}^{-3}$ would remain relatively unconstrained.
 Therefore, these later observations allow for constraints to be placed on late rising radio emission from highly off-axis ($\theta_{\rm obs} \gtrsim 60^\circ$) jets.

 In addition to an off-axis GRB origin for this PTF Ic-bl sample, \citet{2020ApJ...892..153M} suggested that these SNe may have produced jets that did not break out of the star (choked, \citealt{2001PhRvL..87q1102M, 2012ApJ...749..110B}) or were able to break out of the star but were unseen low-luminosity GRBs, similar to GRB\,060218/SN\,2006aj \citep{2006ApJ...638..930S}, though we note GRB\,060218/SN\,2006aj may have itself been a choked jet \citep[e.g.][]{2006Natur.442.1008C, 2007ApJ...667..351W,2015ApJ...807..172N, 2024arXiv241206736I}.
-The radio light curve of GRB\,060218/SN\,2006aj fades very quickly ($\lesssim 10^{27}~{\rm erg~s}^{-1}~{\rm Hz}^{-1}$ by a rest frame time of $\sim 20~{\rm days}$ post discovery), and our late time radio observations presented here are not suited to probe such a scenario.
+The radio light curve of GRB\,060218/SN\,2006aj fades very quickly ($\lesssim 10^{27}~{\rm erg~s}^{-1}~{\rm Hz}^{-1}$ by a rest frame time of $\sim 20~{\rm days}$ post discovery), and our late-time radio observations presented here are not suited to probe such a scenario.
 We discuss how we could could improve upon our observational strategy in Section~\ref{sec:Discussion}.